Trills / Dax

 In my opinion, the Trills are one of the more fascinating aliens that Star Trek has ever invented, and in many ways the character of Dax is one of the more complex and interesting that we have seen.
 The purpose of this article is twofold - to discuss the Trills in general, and the interesting quandaries that they have presented us with, and to explore and summarise the history of the Dax character.

 For those who don't know, the Trill are a "joined species".
-That is, they are composed of two very distinct races who have somehow manages to physically join themselves to one another and operate as a single being.
+That is, they are composed of two very distinct races who have somehow managed to physically join themselves to one another and operate as a single being.

 Trill were first seen in the TNG episode "The Host", where an Ambassador named Odan was attempting to negotiate a peace treaty between two political factions of an alien race.
 His father had negotiated a treaty between the same groups many years before, and it was felt that Odan might have influence because of this.